jiesutd/YATO/README.md

 ## Speed

-**YATO** is implemented using fully batched calculation, making it quite effcient on both model training and decoding.
-With the help of GPU (Nvidia GTX 1080) and large batch size, LSTMCRF model built with **YATO** can reach 1000 sents/s and 2000sents/s on training and decoding status, respectively.
+**YATO** is implemented using a fully batch computing approach, making it quite efficient in both model training and decoding.
+With the help of GPU (Nvidia RTX 2080ti) and large batches, models built with **YATO** can be decoded quickly.
 ![alt text](./readme/speed.png "System speed on NER data")